 One of the more popular replacement rear suspension upgrades is the four-link.
 A four-link uses four mounting points (two on each side of the axle and two on each side of the frame).
 The function of a four-link is to keep the rear axle in its proper place under the vehicle, even under hard acceleration or cornering.
+However, a four-link does require a Panhard bar to be used to control side-to-side movement.
 A triangulated four-link has the upper bars “triangulated” to keep the rearend centered under the car.
 This eliminates the need for a Panhard bar.
 This design also provides more clearance for the exhaust and fuel tank, and generally gives the rear suspension a clean, uncluttered look.

 Deciding what’s best for your application can get confusing, and whether you are looking to upgrade your suspension for drag racing or hitting the twisty roads you need to check out this video from Art Morrison Enterprises so you can make an informed decision about what will be right for your hot rod.